Lifrack/UCRM-plugins/plugins/sms-masivos/README.md

 ## Developers
 * This plugin is MIT-licensed and can be used by developers as a template for integrating with a different messaging solution:
   * Create a new plugin based on this one
-  * Replace the TwilioNotifierFacade and any references to it with a different class which extends AbstractMessageNotifierFacade
+  * Replace the SMSMasivosNotifierFacade and any references to it with a different class which extends AbstractMessageNotifierFacade
   * Update libraries in composer.json as needed
   * Communicate with the remote system in the sendMessage() function
   * Preferably also change the SmsNotifier namespace to some other (not strictly necessary).